ids/cluster-builder-vbox/README.md

 > How great is that?

+> Developed and tested on a __macOS Monterey Macbook 2019 i9__ host thus far and likely won't migrate much further.
+The current k8s build is __Kubernetes 1.26.0__.

+## Setup
+Before building the cluster for the first time there are few setup steps required:

+### Setup VirtualBox Host Network
+Before building your cluster make sure a host only network exists in VirtualBox (File -> Host Network Manager).
+If __vboxnet0__ does not already exist, hit the Create button to create it and name it __vboxnet0__.
+Leave the IP address and DHCP server settings as default.

+### Download Ubuntu Server LTS
 You will also need to download the _Ubuntu Live Server 22.04 ISO_ image into the __node-packer/iso__ folder:

 ```